colinl/colinl.github.io/_posts/2018-03-30-Configure-pi-as-headless-server.markdown

 time (dependent on your internet speed and on which model the Pi is), possibly an hour or more, so you can do this now or leave it till later if you like.
 To update:

-`sudo apt update && sudo apt upgrade`
+`sudo apt update && sudo apt full-upgrade`

 The first command updates the database describing which version of each package is available, and the second downloads the packages and updates the software.
 There has been a problem with updating the bluetooth